akka/akka/akka-docs-dev/rst/java/http/http-model.rst

 You can use the ``isX` methods of ``HttpEntity`` to find out of which subclass an entity is if you want to provide special handling for each of the subtypes.
 However, in many cases a recipient of an ``HttpEntity`` doesn't care about of which subtype an entity is (and how data is transported exactly on the HTTP layer).
-Therefore, a general ``HttpEntity::getDataBytes: Source<ByteString, ?>`` is provided which allows access to the data of an entity regardless of its concrete subtype.
+Therefore, the general method ``HttpEntity.getDataBytes()`` is provided which returns a ``Source<ByteString, ?>`` that allows access to the data of an entity regardless of its concrete subtype.

 .. note::